K. J. Yesudas

-Yesudas won the National Award for the Best Male Playback Singer a record eight times, the Filmfare Awards South five times, and the State Award for the Best Playback Singer 36 times, including awards given by the state governments of Kerala, Tamil Nadu, Andhra Pradesh, Karnataka and West Bengal.
+Yesudas has won the National Award for Best Male Playback Singer a record eight times, the Filmfare Awards South five times, and the State Award for the Best Playback Singer 36 times, including awards given by the state governments of Kerala, Tamil Nadu, Andhra Pradesh, Karnataka and West Bengal.
 He was awarded the Padma Shri in 1975, the Padma Bhushan in 2002, and the Padma Vibhushan (second-highest civilian award) in 2017 by the Government of India for his contributions towards the arts.
-In 2005, he was honoured with the J. C. Daniel Award, Kerala government's highest honour for contributions to Malayalam cinema.
-In 2011 Yesudas was honoured with the CNN-IBN outstanding achievement award for his contributions in the music field.
-In 2006, he sang 16 film songs in four South Indian languages on the same day at AVM Studio, Chennai.
+In 2002, he was honoured with the J. C. Daniel Award, the Kerala government's highest honour for contributions to Malayalam cinema, making him the youngest recipient of that award.
+In 2011, Yesudas received with the CNN-IBN outstanding achievement award for his contributions in the music field.
+In 2006, he recorded 16 film songs in four South Indian languages in a single day at AVM Studio, Chennai.

 Early life

 K. J. Yesudas was born in Kochi, in Kerala, to Augustine Joseph and Elizabeth Joseph.
 His father was a well-known Malayalam classical musician and stage actor.
 Yesudas was the second of seven children, preceded by an elder sister named Pushpa, and followed by four younger brothers – Antony (Antappan), Babu, Mani, Justin and a younger sister, Jayamma.
 Among these siblings, Pushpa and Babu died of fever at a young age, and Justin, the youngest brother, died under mysterious circumstances in February 2020, aged 62.

-Augustine Joseph's dearest friend, Musician Kunjan Velu Bhagavathar was the first guru of him.
+Augustine Joseph's dearest friend, Musician Kunjan Velu Bhagavatharm was Yesudas's first guru.
 Kunjan Velu was the disciple of Nadaswara Chakravarthi T. N. Rajarathnam Pillai.
 Yesudas started his academic music training at R. L. V. Music Academy, Thrippunithura and completed the Ganabooshanam course.
 Later he studied at Swathi Thirunal College of Music, Thiruvananthapuram under the tutelage of the carnatic music maestro K. R. Kumaraswamy Iyer and Semmangudi Srinivasa Iyer but could not complete his studies due to financial constraints.
 For a brief period, he also studied music under Vechoor Harihara Subramania Iyer, after which he took advanced training from Chembai Vaidyanatha Bhagavatar.

 K. J. Yesudas married Prabha Yesudas on 1 February 1970 in Mallapally.

 In 2021, Yesudas completed 60 years as a playback singer.